Clay Higgins

 Glen Clay Higgins (born August 24, 1961) is an American politician and reserve law enforcement officer from the state of Louisiana.
 A Republican, Higgins is the U.S. representative for Louisiana's 3rd congressional district.
-The district, which contains much of the territory once represented by former Governor Edwin Edwards and former Senator John Breaux, is in the southwestern corner of the state and includes Lafayette, Lake Charles, New Iberia and Opelousas.
+The district, which contains much of the territory once represented by former governor Edwin Edwards and former U.S. senator John Breaux, is in the southwestern corner of the state and includes Lafayette, Lake Charles, and New Iberia.
 Higgins won the runoff election on December 10, 2016, defeating fellow Republican Scott Angelle.

-As well as being an elected official, Higgins continues to hold a law enforcement commission in a reserve capacity with the Louisiana Attorney General's office.

-Higgins has appeared and spoken at events organized by fringe, anti-government militia groups such as the Three Percenters and the Oath Keepers.
+As well as being an elected official, Higgins continues to hold a law enforcement commission in a reserve capacity with the Louisiana attorney general's office.
+Higgins has appeared and spoken at events organized by groups such as the Three Percenters and the Oath Keepers, and has claimed to be a "Three Percenter" at speaking engagements.
+He is a member of the House Freedom Caucus, and his political views have been identified as far-right.
+Higgins was the sole member of congress who voted against the Epstein Files Transparency Act.

 Early life and education

-Clay Higgins is the seventh of eight children.
+Higgins is the seventh of eight children.
 He was born in New Orleans, and his family moved to Covington, Louisiana, when he was six years old.
 The family raised and trained horses.
-After graduation from Covington High School, Higgins attended Louisiana State University in Baton Rouge, Louisiana, but did not graduate.
+After graduation from Covington High School, he attended Louisiana State University in Baton Rouge, Louisiana, but did not graduate.

 Career

 At age 18, Higgins enlisted in the Military Police Corps of the Louisiana National Guard, serving for six years (1979–85) and reaching the rank of staff sergeant.
+Higgins supported the 1992 presidential campaign of Pat Buchanan and the gubernatorial campaign of Ku Klux Klan leader David Duke, despite Higgins describing Duke as a "Nazi" to an Atlanta Journal-Constitution reporter.

 He worked for several years as a manager of car dealerships.